-Watch Giant Alligator In Lakeland, Florida Stirs Controversy Due To Size, Speed And Onlookers, Is Alligator Real?
+Watch: Giant Alligator In Lakeland, Florida Stirs Controversy Due To Size, Speed, And Onlookers, Is Alligator Real?
 [Video]

 — Daryn Jones (@DarynJones) January 17, 2017

-This isn’t the first time an enormous or giant alligator was spotted in Florida.
-In 2016, photos and videos taken by Charles Hems who was visiting the Buffalo Creek golf course in Palmetto, Florida of an enormous alligator went viral.
+This isn’t the first time a giant alligator was spotted in Florida.
+In 2016, photos and videos taken by Charles Hems, who was visiting the Buffalo Creek golf course in Palmetto, Florida, of an enormous alligator went viral.
 Questions immediately surfaced asking whether the alligator was real or fake.
-Other videos have since surfaced of the same Buffalo Creek giant alligator that now goes by the name Chubbs, and even Snopes verified the alligator is real.
+Other videos have since surfaced of the same Buffalo Creek giant alligator that now goes by the name Chubbs, and even Snopes verified that the alligator is real.

 Giant Alligator Roaming Around Buffalo Creek Golf Course in Florida https://t.co/dWNOpQ8OO1 pic.twitter.com/5DTK74l9ay